How Much Does a Wedding Photographer Cost in 2020?

 How Much does a Wedding Photographer Cost?

-As a general rule of thumb, people often spend about 7.5 - 10% of their wedding budget on the photographer, which means if your total budget is £30,000 (the national average wedding spend), you may spend around £2250 on your photographer. for your special day.
-Spending can range from around £230 for someone to simply show up with a camera and take snapshots, to £3,500 or more for a seasoned professional and expertly edited and retouched photos in London.
+As a general rule of thumb, people often spend about 7.5 - 10% of their wedding budget on the photographer, which means if your total budget is £30,000 (the national average wedding spend), you may spend around £2250 on your photographer.
+Spending can range from around £230 for someone to simply show up with a camera and take snapshots, to £3,500 or more for a seasoned professional and expertly edited and retouched photos in an expensive city such as London.

 What are the costs of different wedding packages?

 There is a large variation in price depending on the different packages provided by the photographer.
 UK wedding photographers often break up their pricing depending on the completeness of the service they give you.

 The most basic (and cheapest cost) photography package for those looking to save will usually provide a single photographer for one day of shooting.
 They should talk with you before the wedding to discuss any details, and deliver a high-quality online gallery of edited photos after your big day.

 Mid-range photography packages are the most frequently opted for.
 These wedding packages include an experienced photographer for a full day of photographing.
 They will be there from getting ready until the first dance.
 Depending on the photographer, this kind of package will sometimes include a pre-wedding shoot, perhaps for bridal parties or engagement shoots. your photographer will enhance each photo and provide a photo album as well as a digital gallery.

 In the highest price bracket, fully comprehensive packages provided by wedding photographers should include a pre-wedding couple shoot, a visit to the wedding venue before the day, and even a second photographer to capture every moment in your wedding.
 After carefully enhancing every photo, your photographer will deliver a personalised wedding album along with a high-resolution online gallery.
 This is the most infrequently booked package, for obvious cost reasons.

 The Cost of a Wedding Photographer in London